Has Feminism Destroyed The West? Myron Gaines vs Kat Timpf w/ Alex Stein & Tim Pool

 We bring girls on that have PhDs, master's degrees, educated with bachelor's degrees, all different types of job fields.

-And I've still noticed some very interesting similarities despite education level, cultural background, etc., with the women.
+And, you know, I've still noticed some like very interesting similarities despite education level, cultural background, et cetera, with the women.

 So my thing is, unfortunately, almost all women, well, damn near 99% of women are all very hypergamous.

-And since women's standards have went up, most guys don't qualify.
+And since women's standards have gone up, most guys don't qualify.

-And I think for any guy to be able to have a relationship where they can make it last and have their girl be somewhat satisfied is they have to be the best version of yourself because women are pickier now than ever before thanks to feminism.
+And I think for any guy to be able to relationship where they can like make it last and have their girl be somewhat satisfied is they have to be the best version of yourself because women are pickier now than ever before thanks to feminism.

-And not only that, but women are encouraged to get the best they can.
+So and not only that, but like women are encouraged to get the best they can.

 unidentified